dkrey/jQueryUI.MulticolumnAutocomplete/README.md

 [View a simple working example of this plugin at JS Fiddle](http://jsfiddle.net/alforno/d3t7V/)

-[View an example using a json webservice for data source at JS Fiddle](http://jsfiddle.net/alforno/g4stL/)
+[View an example using a json webservice for data source at JS Fiddle](http://jsfiddle.net/alforno/g4stL/) This example no longer works due to the dependant js webservice being removed or changed.